 The results from the filter analysed by TES Bretby in the UK are shown in Appendix 2.
 The examination procedure is based on the assessment of approximately 50 individual particles selected at random.
 The estimated percentage is based on a comparison of the relative number of particles counted in each category.
-The filter was exposed for 646 minutes and the mass was 6.84 mg.
-Interestingly a large amount of the particles analysed was either sea salt (32%), or Amorphorous dirt (Aluminium/Silicon rich) (42%).
+The filter was exposed for 39920 min (665 hours) and mass was 7.02mg.
+Examination revealed that the collected deposit was mainly carbonaceous matter with particle size of <10 microns associated with vehicular emissions.
+A number of amorphous dirt particles (ie irregular shaped particles containing Aluminum, Silicon, Calcium, Potassium and Iron in varying proportions) were also observed, small amounts of sodium/chlorine rich (salt) particles were also detected.
 Care must be taken interpreting theses results as only a very small number of particles were analysed.
 Unfortunately the costs are prohibitive for greater in depth analysis.